June 3, 2025

 Key Takeaways

-Refrigerated containers of “reefers” are used to transport temperature-sensitive goods such as dairy, produce, and medicines.
+Refrigerated containers of “reefers” are used to transport temperature-sensitive and perishable goods such as dairy, produce, and pharmaceuticals.
 They often have insulated walls and refrigeration units.
 Get an overview of the different types of reefers and how reefer units work.

-In trucking, “reefer” or “reefer trailer” are slang terms for a refrigerated container.
+In the trucking industry, “reefer” or “reefer trailer” are slang terms for a refrigerated container.
 These refrigerated trailers have insulated walls and self-powered refrigeration units.

-Reefers are commonly used to transport food and other temperature-sensitive goods.
+Reefers are critical to cold chain efficiency, commonly used to transport food and other temperature-sensitive goods.
 Perishable goods may include products like fresh produce, dairy, and medicines.
-Non-perishable, but temperature-sensitive goods like paint, flowers, candles, hazardous materials and bulk liquids are also transported via reefers.
+Non-perishable, but temperature-sensitive goods like paint, flowers, candles, hazardous materials and bulk liquids are also transported by reefers and refrigerated trucks.

 Reefers are used in both full truckload (FTL) and less than truckload (LTL) shipping.
 Some trailers have multiple temperature zones, allowing different kinds of cargo to be transported within the same reefer.